Undergraduate Core Curriculum Program

 Total Credits | 3 |

 Entrance into ensembles is by audition.
 Not all ensembles are available for Core Curriculum credit.
-Credit for ensemble is 1 credit, therefore 3 semesters are necessary to meet the requirement.
-Non-music majors are limited to a maximum of 8 credits in applied music (including ensembles).
+Credit for ensembles is 1 credit, therefore 3 semesters are necessary to meet the requirement.

 Foreign Language